stan-dev/math/README.md

 The standalone makefile ensure that all the required `-I` include statements are given to the compiler and the necessary libraries are linked: `~/stan-dev/math/stan` and `~/stan-dev/math/lib/eigen_3.3.3/Eigen` and `~/stan-dev/math/lib/boost_1.69.0/boost` and `~/stan-dev/math/lib/sundials_4.1.0/include` and `~/stan-dev/math/lib/tbb_2019_U8/include`.
 The `~/stan-dev/math/lib/tbb` directory is created by the math-libs makefile target automatically.
 The `-Wl,-rpath,...` instruct the linker to hard-code the path to the Intel TBB library inside the stan-math directory into the final binary.
 This way the Intel TBB is found when executing the program.

-Note for Windows users: On Windows the rpath feature to hardcode an absolute path to a dynamically loaded library does not work.
-On Windows the TBB dynamic library tbb.dll is located in the math/lib/tbb directory.
-The user can choose to either copy this file to the same directory of the executable or to add the directory path/to/math/lib/tbb as absolute path to the system wide PATH variable.
+Note for Windows users: On Windows the rpath feature as used by Stan Math to hardcode an absolute path to a dynamically loaded library does not work.
+On Windows the TBB dynamic library `tbb.dll` is located in the `math/lib/tbb` directory.
+The user can choose to either copy this file to the same directory of the executable or to add the directory `path/to/math/lib/tbb` as absolute path to the system wide `PATH` variable.

 Other Compilers
 ---------------